arctop/android-sdk/README.md

-# Arctop Native Android SDK (Software Development Kit)
+# Arctop Native Android Software Development Kit (SDK)

-The Arctop SDK repository contains everything you need to connect your application to Arctop services.
+The Arctop SDK repository contains everything you need to connect your application to Arctop's services.

 # Background

-Arctop platform is a noninvasive neural interface technology that is the fruit of deep R&D performed by Arctop Inc. It is fully working, developed, and comes out of proven research — a reference you may find helpful is a peer-reviewed article in Frontiers in Computational Neuroscience where Arctop SDK was used for a personalized audio application: https://www.frontiersin.org/articles/10.3389/fncom.2021.760561/full
+The Arctop SDK is a noninvasive neural interface technology that is the result of deep R&D performed by Arctop, Inc. It is fully functional, developed, and comes from proven research.
+A reference you may find helpful is this peer-reviewed article in Frontiers in Computational Neuroscience in which the Arctop SDK was used for a personalized audio application: https://www.frontiersin.org/articles/10.3389/fncom.2021.760561/full.

-The current version of Arctop app provides three unique brain data streams: Focus, Enjoyment, and 'The Zone' (aka flow-state).
-It also provides streams of body data: Head Motion - which is composed of both Gyroscope and Accelerometer data, also available as raw sensor data.
-All in real-time!
-Meaning new data points several times a second.
-This new data can be used to, for example, monitor brain health from home, create adaptive features that enhance applications by making them "smarter" and more user-centric, or during app development to quantitatively a/b test different  experiences.
+The current version of the Arctop SDK provides two unique cognition data streams: focus and enjoyment.
+It also provides body data streams including blinks, heart rate, and heart rate variability.
+All data streams are provided in real-time, meaning you’ll receive new data points several times per second.

-In short, Arctop app brings a new stream of information direct from brain to computer and it can be used to power all sorts of applications/uses.
+In short, Arctop brings new streams of personalized brain data directly to you, enabling endless creative development with real-time metrics.
+Examples of how this data can be used include: creating personally adaptive games and training scenarios for more immersive user experiences, enabling new modes of communication and accessibility features, gaining play-by-play insights into how users respond to your product, and tracking personal brain health measurements from home.

 One way Arctop achieves its high performance analysis is by calibrating itself to each new user.
-This allows the brain pattern analysis that we performs to be customized and take into account each person's baseline.
-More information about the calibration is provided in the section [Verify a user is calibrated for Arctop](https://github.com/arctop/android-sdk#verify-a-user-is-calibrated-for-arctop).
-Calibration is required only one-time for each user and takes approximately 10 minutes to complete.
+This allows our models to be individually customized to your unique brain data baseline and ensure we can deliver personalized data.
+To unlock your personalized model, you’ll complete a one-time 10-minute calibration, consisting of a series of tasks and questions in the Arctop mobile app.
+After this one-time calibration, your baseline will be set to provide you with real-time cognition metrics for endless usage.
+For more information about calibration, see the section titled: [Verify a User is Calibrated for Arctop](https://github.com/arctop/android-sdk#verify-a-user-is-calibrated-for-arctop).

 # Installation